 Related pages N. American cuckoo bumblebees - Is it a bumblebee? - Looks like a bumblebee - Other bees1, 2

 I have quoted the tongue lengths as this can determine which flowers the bumblebee will gather nectar from, for more see the tongue page.
-I have also quoted body lengths.
+I have also quoted body lengths in millimetres.
 This information comes from a number sources, and really should be used as a rough guide.
-Early workers can be much smaller than later workers, also the methods used for measuring vary - some sources use dead bees and others live bees.
+Early workers can be much smaller than later workers, also the methods used for measuring vary - some sources measure dead bees and others live bees.

 Range: Southern Canada from Nova Scotia to Alberta, Northern USA from Maine to New Jersey west to North Dakota and South Dakota.
 An uncommon species found in and around woodlands.
 Favourite flowers include vetches, thistles, asters, and comfrey.